Yhortimer/Phrasal-Verbs-Vocabulary-Quiz-Python/README.txt

 How to use

-Copy/Paste code and run it use your terminal command line.
-Also, you can run the app use IDLE (integrated development environment for Python).
+Copy/Paste code and run it by using your terminal command line.
+Also, you can run the app by using use IDLE (integrated development environment for Python).

 Preconditions